-As interim president of Georgia Southwestern, Dr. Patterson led efforts to stabilize and grow the university's undergraduate and graduate enrollment, which resulted in a 10 percent increase in the size of the student body during his tenure.
-He also led the development and implementation of the university's strategic plan and accompanying enrollment management plan, and increased external and internal marketing and promotional efforts to enhance institutional branding, student enrollment and student engagement activities.
-Dr. Patterson has a Bachelor of Science degree in biochemistry from Mississippi State University and a Ph.D. in biomedical sciences from the University of Texas, Southwestern Medical Center in Dallas.
+As interim president of Georgia Southwestern State University, Dr. Patterson led efforts to stabilize and grow the university's undergraduate and graduate enrollment, which resulted in a 10 percent increase in the size of the student body during his tenure.
+He also led the development and implementation of the university's strategic plan, accompanying enrollment management plan, and increased marketing and promotion efforts to enhance institutional branding, enrollment, and fiscal sustainability.
+Dr. Patterson led fundraising initiatives, including the development of comprehensive campaigns, and has worked alumni, donors, and friends of the university to strengthen important relationships and increase giving.
+Results included a 75 percent increase in grant and annual giving in 2016 and a stronger culture of recurrent giving.
+These efforts were recognized by the Council for Advancement and Support of Education as a recipient of the 2017 and 2018 Educational Fundraising Award for overall performance and improvement in educational fundraising, and recognition by the local community through the inaugural Visionary Impact Award provided by the One Sumter Economic Development Foundation, Inc.

+President Patterson earned his Bachelor of Science degree in biochemistry from Mississippi State University and his Ph.D. in biomedical sciences from the University of Texas, Southwestern Medical Center in Dallas.

 He is married to Colleen Patterson and they have one son, Aidan.